Here's a sample of our volunteer opportunities:VIEW AS

 The Volunteer Ombudsman Program is part of the South Carolina Appalachian Council of Governments’ Regional Long-Term Ombudsman Program.
 Volunteers are not certified Ombudsman, but do help assist them in their duties.
 The Swedish word Ombudsman means someone who investigates citizens’ complaints and tries to bring about a fair resolution.
 Ombudsman is someone who protects, mediates, and advocates.

 Do you want to make a difference in the community?

-Become a Volunteer Friendly Visitor in a long term care facility and "Make a Difference" in the lives of long-term care residents.
+Become a Volunteer Ombudsman in a long term care facility and make a difference in the lives of long-term care residents.

 Volunteers must be 18 years of age or older, have the ability to maintain confidentiality, and do not have a criminal record.

 To be considered as a Volunteer candidate, an applicant must complete a screening process.
-This process includes completion of an application, an interview process, SLED background check and reference checks.
+This process includes completion of an application, an interview process, and SLED background check.
 Volunteers will also receive classroom and on-the-job training.
-Since this is a federally mandated program, all facilities in the Upstate and nationwide will need to have a Friendly Visitor.